voxel51/fiftyone-teams-app-deploy/CONTRIBUTING.md

         overrides:
           secret:
             fiftyone:
+              # In the `dev-fiftyone` Auth0 Tenant, the `local-dev` and
+              # `fiftyone-dev-api (Test Application)` applications are
-              # The Auth0 Tenant `dev-fiftyone` and application `local-dev` are configured for running the app locally with https
+              # configured for running the app locally with https
-              # Add the Auth0 secrets here.
+              auth0Domain: "dev-fiftyone.us.auth0.com"

+              # # Set values for the `fiftyone-dev-api (Test Application)` application
-              # apiClientId: ""
+              apiClientId: ""
-              # apiClientSecret: ""
+              apiClientSecret: ""

-              # auth0Domain: ""
+              # Set values for the `local-dev` application
-              # clientId: ""
+              clientId: ""
-              # clientSecret: ""
+              clientSecret: ""

+              # Set to the Identifier of the `fiftyone-demo` organization
-              # organizationId: ""
+              organizationId: ""

 ```